A Psalm of Asaph.

 Psalm 50:13 “Will I eat the flesh of bulls, or drink the blood of goats?”

 That is, express a pleasure or take delight and satisfaction in such kind of sacrifices, which can never take away sin.
 No, I will not!
 Wherefore other sacrifices, more agreeable to his nature, mind, and will, and to the Gospel dispensation, are mentioned in the following verse.

 God has no need of anything.
 Certainly, He is not guided by appetite as a man.

 Psalm 50:14 “Offer unto God thanksgiving; and pay thy vows unto the most High:”

 Which is a sacrifice (Psalm 50:23).
 And the Jews say, that all sacrifices will cease in future time, the times of the Messiah, but the sacrifice of praise.
 And this should be offered up for all mercies, temporal and spiritual.
-And unto God, because they all come from him.
-And because such sacrifices are well pleasing to him, and are no other than our reasonable service, and agreeably to his will.
+And unto God, because they all come from Him.
+And because such sacrifices are well pleasing to Him, and are no other than our reasonable service, and agreeably to His will.
 And then are they offered up rightly when they are offered up through Christ, the great High Priest.
-By whom they are acceptable unto God, and upon him the altar, which sanctifies every gift, and by faith in him, without which it is impossible to please God.
+By whom they are acceptable unto God, and upon Him the altar, which sanctifies every gift, and by faith in Him, without which it is impossible to please God.
 Some render the word “confession”; and in all thanksgivings it is necessary that men should confess their sins and unworthiness.
-And acknowledge the goodness of God, and ascribe all the glory to him.
-For to him, and him only, is this sacrifice to be offered.
-Not to man; for that would be to sacrifice to his own net, and burn incense to his drag (fishing terms).
+And acknowledge the goodness of God, and ascribe all the glory to Him.
+For to Him, and Him only, is this sacrifice to be offered.

 Here is the sacrifice that always pleases Him (compare Psalm 51:17; Heb.
 13:15).